bus710/edgex-on-raspberry-pi/40_custom_services.md

 ## 4.2 How to use EdgeX app functions SDK

-The EdgeX stack works great and our own custom device service, too.
-Now, it is the time to create an app service, which gets messages from the device service via the core data.
+Our first custom device service works good with the EdgeX services.
+Now, it is the time to create our own custom app service, which gets messages from the device service via the core data.

 To make our own app service, readers should:
 - Clone EdgeX app functions SDK